Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Harish-Chandra's Plancherel formula

-\end{enumerate} \end{theorem} Together, Reeder's formulas plus Borel's cover all of $\mathcal{E}_2(G)^I$ for $\G$ of rank at most $3$.

-Finally, the most general current result seems to be \begin{theorem}[\cite{Solleveld}, \cite{fomFormalDegUnip}, Theorem 5.1 (b), \cite{Gross-Reeder} Proposition 4.1] Let $\G$ be connected reductive over $F$.
+We will soon study the Plancherel decomposition $f=\sum_{M}f_M$ of the Schwartz function $f$ determined by an element of $J$ as explained in Section \ref{subsection algebra J as subalgebra of the Schwartz algebra}.
+As will be explained below, each function $f_M$ is given by an integral formula that involves several constants that depend on the Levi subgroup $M$, or are functions on the discrete series of $M$.
+These constants are rational functions of $q$, the most sensitive of which is the formal degree $d(\omega)$ of $\omega\in\mathcal{E}_2(M)^I$.
+Much is known about formal degrees for $I$-spherical $\omega$; the most general current result seems to be \begin{theorem}[\cite{Solleveld}, \cite{fomFormalDegUnip}, Theorem 5.1 (b), \cite{Gross-Reeder} Proposition 4.1] Let $\G$ be connected reductive over $F$.
 Let $\omega$ be any unipotent---in particular, any Iwahori-spherical---discrete series representation of $G=\G(F)$.
 Then $d(\omega)$ is a rational function of $q$, the numerator and denominator of which are products of factors of the form $q^{m/2}$ with $m\in \Z$ and $(q^n-1)$ with $n\in\N$.
 Moreover, there is a polynomial $\Delta_G$ depending only on $G$ and $F$ such that $\Delta_Gd(\omega)$ is a polynomial in $q$. \end{theorem} This result is proven by first proving that the Hiraga-Ichino-Ikeda conjecture \cite{HII} holds for unipotent discrete series representations.
 Note that \cite{Solleveld}, \cite{fomFormalDegUnip} and \cite{HII} all use the normalization of the Haar measure on $G$ defined in \cite{HII}.
 This normalization gives in our setting $\mu_{\mathrm{HII}}(K)=q^{\dim\G}\#\G(\F_q)$.
 Hence, noting that $\#\G(\F_q)=P_{\G/\B}(q)\cdot\#\B(\F_q)$ and that, as $\F_q$ is perfect, $\#B(\F_q)$ is a polynomial in $q$, we have

 and so this question of normalization cannot affect the denominators of $d(\omega)$, for any Levi subgroup.

 In the Iwahori-spherical case, Opdam showed the above result in \cite[Proposition 3.27 (v)]{OpdamSpectral}, although with less control over the possible factors appearing in the numerator and denominator of $d(\omega)$.
 We emphasize that \textit{op. cit.} does not make the splitness assumption we allow ourselves. \begin{rem} Proposition 4.1 of \cite{Gross-Reeder} studies not the $\gamma$-factor we are interested in, but rather its quotient by the $\gamma$-factor for the Steinberg representation.
 However, accounting for the use of the Euler-Poincar\'{e} measure $\mu_{\mathrm{HII}}$ on $G$, and known formula for the formal degree of the Steinberg representation, one may recover our desired statement about formal degrees from the main theorem and equation (61) of \cite{Gross-Reeder}. \end{rem}